Ambruse Vanzekin

 Ambruse Vanzekin (born 14 July 1986) is a former Nigerian football goalkeeper who played primarily for Warri Wolves F.C.
 He is from Uokha in Owan east local government of Edo State.

 Career

 Vanzekin began his career with Plateau United before scouted to Bendel Insurance F.C. in 2006.
 He left Insurance in January 2008 and moved to Akwa United F.C. until they were relegated after the 2008–09 season.
 Vanzekin left his club Akwa United F.C. in July 2009 to sign for Warri Wolves.

 International

-He was a member of the silver medalist Nigeria U-23 team at the 2008 Summer Olympics and formerly a member of both the U-17 team at 2003 FIFA U-17 World Championship and the U-20 team at 2005 FIFA World Youth Championship, where they were runners-up.
+He was a member of the silver medalist Nigeria U-23 team at the 2008 Summer Olympics and a member of both the U-17 team at 2003 FIFA U-17 World Championship and the U-20 team at 2005 FIFA World Youth Championship, where they were runners-up.